csula/cs4660-fall-2016/notes/quizes/quiz2.md

 ## Technical requirement

-Implement BFS search to find path to state starting from `10a5461773e8fd60940a56d2e9ef7bf4` to `0c32523e344445c79fad7e3c59eb75b0`
+Implement BFS & Dijkstra to find path to state starting from `10a5461773e8fd60940a56d2e9ef7bf4` to `0c32523e344445c79fad7e3c59eb75b0`

+> For Dikjstra search, you will need to take the event effect (edge cost) into the consideration.
+Find out the best path that returns the highest value (or lowest cost)

 You will have to modify App.java to find the answer.